Login or register Large RSS Icon

 Submitting a rockspec for inclusion in the rocks server

-This is the simplest step: just send the rockspec to the LuaRocks mailing list and we'll include it in the public LuaRocks repository.
+This is the simplest step: just create an account at https://luarocks.org/register and upload your rockspec.
+It will automatically be included in the public LuaRocks repository once the mirror propagates the change.
+Users of LuaRocks >= 2.2 will be able to download your package immediately.
 We will usually publish both the .rockspec file and the appropriate .rock file in the server.

 You can also create .rock files yourself.
-If you run the "pack" command on your rockspec, like this:
+If you run the pack command on your rockspec, like this:

 luarocks pack luafruits-1.0-1.rockspec

-you will get a file called luafruits-1.0-1.src.rock, which contains the rockspec itself and your sources.
 If you have the rock installed in your local tree, you can also pack the binaries you just built:

 luarocks pack luafruits